zardiangit/devops-notebook/vault/linux.processes.scheduling.md

 id: szekrh00vy4xry13znb3syz
 title: Scheduling
 desc: ''
-updated: 1653731557754
+updated: 1656836099155
 created: 1650601103222
 ---

 ### Scheduling with at

-`at` is a utility program used to execute any non-interactive at a specific time.
+`at` is a utility program used to execute any non-interactive command at a specific time.

 - to exit the `at` utility use `ctrl+d`.
 - `atq` or `at -l` lists the users pending job.